saingersoll/saingersoll/README.md

 ### About Me

-⚛🌿 I am an environmental data scientist who utilizes science communication and data visualizations to bridge the gap that prevents in informed action to be taken.
+⚛🌿 I am an environmental data scientist who utilizes science communication and data visualizations to bridge the gap that prevents informed action to be taken.

 📝 I'm seeking to gain experience writing policy suggestions to directly connect research and real change for sustainability and resiliency related issues.

-🌏🛰️ I am most interested in leveraging geospatial analysis to prepare for extreme climate events, aid in the clean energy transition, assess public health exposure to pollutants after hazardous events, and guide resource management.
+🌏🛰️ I am most interested in leveraging my geospatial analysis skills to prepare for extreme climate events, aid in the clean energy transition, assess public health exposure to pollutants after hazardous events, and guide resource management.

 #### 📫 How to reach me: [sofia.ingersoll@outlook.com](mailto::sofia.ingersoll@outlook.com)